agroce/rb_tree_demo/blogpost.md

 ## Appendix: Symbolic Execution

+[b]Note:  this doesn't work on Mac systems right now, unless you know enough to do a cross compile, and can get the binary analysis tools working with that.
+I ran it on Linux inside docker.[/b]

 DeepState also supports symbolic execution.
-Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the full red-black tree or file system examples with a search depth like 100 -- unsurprising, given the tools are trying to generate all possible paths through the code!
-Simply lowering the depth to a more reasonable number, alone, also doesn't help.
-You'll want to compile `deepstate_harness.cpp` and the C files for the red-black tree all without various sanitizers, to make life easy for the binary analysis tools.
-Something as simple as this can work:
+Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the full red-black tree or file system examples with a search depth like 100; this isn't really surprising, given the tools are trying to generate all possible paths through the code!
+However, simply lowering the depth to a more reasonable number is also insufficient.
+You'll need to compile `deepstate_harness.cpp` and the C files for the red-black tree statically and without sanitizers, to make life easy for the symbolic execution engine.
+Something like this (after lowering LENGTH to something like 3 or 4) should work:

 ```shell
 clang -c red_black_tree.c container.c stack.c misc.c